TheWidlarzGroup/react-native-video/API.md

 title | Descriptive name for the track language | 2 letter [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) representing the language type | Mime type of the track<br> * TextTrackType.SRT - SubRip (.srt)<br> * TextTrackType.TTML - TTML (.ttml)<br> * TextTrackType.VTT - WebVTT (.vtt)<br>iOS only supports VTT, Android supports all 3
 uri | URL for the text track.
-Currently, only tracks hosted on a webserver are supported
+Currently, only tracks hosted on a web server are supported

 On iOS, sidecar text tracks are only supported for individual files, not HLS playlists.
 For HLS, you should include the text tracks as part of the playlist.